-The prolonged decline in crude oil prices beginning in late 2014 has caused sustained uncertainty in the energy industry, which although improving, continues to negatively impact our results, particularly in the Storage Solutions segment.
-Since the beginning of fiscal 2018, the price of West Texas Intermediate Crude Oil has increased over 30%, which is a positive development for our customers in both the Storage Solutions and Oil Gas & Chemical segments.
-With the increasing price of crude oil, we are seeing increased awards, particularly in the Storage Solutions segment.
-However, our customers' spending tends to lag the price movements of crude oil and other commodities due to budget cycles and the long-term nature of planning for capital projects, especially large capital projects.
+The prolonged decline in crude oil prices beginning in late 2014 has caused sustained uncertainty in the energy industry, which although improving, has negatively impacted our fiscal year to date operating results, particularly in the Storage Solutions segment.
+However, since the beginning of fiscal 2018, the price of West Texas Intermediate Crude Oil has increased nearly 40%, which is a positive development for our customers in both the Storage Solutions and Oil Gas & Chemical segments.
+With the increasing price of crude oil, we are seeing some near-term positive developments in our Storage Solutions segment backlog such as book-to-bill ratios of 3.0 and 1.9 observed during the three and nine months ended March 31, 2018, respectively.
+However, crude oil futures are currently exhibiting "backwardation", which occurs when the price of crude oil futures decline as the months go further into the future.
+This may indicate that market participants believe the current price of crude oil is temporarily elevated and that it may decline in the near to intermediate term.
+Our customers' spending on large capital projects in the Storage Solutions and Oil Gas & Chemical segments is heavily influenced by their expectations of long-term commodity prices.
+As such, the Company expects that a flattening or reversal of the crude oil backwardation along with sustained or increasing crude oil prices will lead to our customers pursuing more capital projects.

-In the Industrial segment, our iron and steel customers have increased maintenance spending and resumed major capital projects in response to improving business conditions led by rising steel prices, stronger U.S. economy and a weaker U.S. Dollar.
-In the mining and minerals markets, copper prices have continued to increase.
+In the Industrial segment, our iron and steel customers have increased maintenance spending and resumed major capital projects in response to improving business conditions led by rising steel prices, a stronger U.S. economy and a weaker U.S. Dollar.
+In the mining and minerals markets, copper prices have increased since the beginning of fiscal 2018.
 As a result, we are seeing increased bidding activity, but we have not yet seen a corresponding increase in project awards.